USA Customs Clearance Logo White

 Shipping Imported Fitness Equipment

-• Ocean carriers: Ocean carriers are the shippers and vessels you can nominate to move goods from China to the U.S. You’ll find many options for ocean carriers, as many different carriers service many different points of entry and terminals.
+• Ocean Freight: Cargo vessels are the most common method used to ship goods from China to the USA.
+You’ll find many options for ocean carriers, as a number of different carriers service different terminals and points of entry.

 Is Fitness Equipment Regulated by the Government?